 While the economy has regained full strength since the last recession ended in 2009, no one expects those gains to last forever.
+In fact a flip on the U.S. treasury bond yield curve (which you'll learn about on the next page) caused a huge drop in the stock market on August 14, 2019.
 The past 50 years have taught us that every heady economic high must have a soul-searching low.
 Nearly 10 years into steady economic growth, economists and investors are anxiously looking for signs that the party will soon be over.

 If you hope to predict the economic future — good luck, even "experts" routinely get it wrong — it's time to familiarize yourself with the clearest warning signs of a looming recession.
 Here are seven.